rkuma183/wilsonmar.github.io/_posts/2016-11-22-selenium-neoload.md

 ## User Docker image

-The easiet way with work with this is to use Docker to download an image where installers have already been run.
+The easiet way with work with this is to use Docker to download a single image which contains all the
+<a href="#Installers">installers</a> already run.

 In a Terminal window: